-The COVID-19 pandemic has shifted the way many enterprises think about work and where employees should reside for a number of reasons.
-With this paradigm change to hybrid and remote work, it is imperative that businesses are ensuring that both offsite employees and on-premises workers are completing tasks and assignments in a timely, efficient manner, and one way to guarantee this is happening is through use of employee monitoring software.
+In recent years, companies have changed how they think about work and where employees can work for a number of reasons.
+With this paradigm shift to hybrid and remote work environments, it is imperative for businesses to ensure both offsite employees and on-premises workers complete tasks and assignments in a timely, efficient manner.

 - Best employee monitoring software products